whitneykrape/Triple-Optimum/README.md

 # Triple Optimum Blocks
+Note, currently making 1 Article block, then will build from there.

 A collection of blocks, starting from 1 that needs recoding, that will be:
 1. Plug-and-play.
 2. Coded in ES6 (overall ES next) using @wordpress/scripts.